patcg-individual-drafts/ipa/IPA-End-to-End.md

 ### Differentially Private Aggregate Queries

-Differential privacy is parameterized by ε, which measures an individual's ability to influence the aggregate result.
-In order to provide differential privacy on a specific query, each users’ contributions must be bounded and the aggregate results must have differentially private random noise added that is inversely proportional to ε.
+In order to provide differential privacy, aggregate results have differentially private random noise added.
+Differential privacy is parameterized by ε (epsilon), which (inversely) scales the noise added to an aggregate output.
+The noise that is added needs to be proportional to the _sensitivity_, or the amount that inputs from an individual can influence the aggregate.

-The process of making a query differentially private impacts the accuracy of queries in two ways: 1) by adding noise to the aggregates and 2) by bounding individual user contributions to the aggregates.
-The impact of the former will be determined by the known noise distribution and the ε.
-For the latter, however, the amount of lost contribution due to capping is unknown to both the _helper parties_ and the _report collector_.
-For example, a _report collector_ would know that the maximum contribution for an individual was $100, but would be unaware how many users (if any) exceeded that cap.
+Adding more noise to an aggregate result can make the value less useful.
+A small ε means more noise and better privacy; a large ε means less noise and better utility.
+To ensure that noise is finite, the amount that each individual could contribute to the aggregate needs to be bounded.
+This bounding is done by sensitivity capping.

 #### Sensitivity Capping

-In order to provide differential privacy at the level of individual user contributions (identified by _match keys_), each _match key_ must be limited in the total contribution it can make to the aggregate.
+In order to provide differential privacy at the level of individual user contributions (as identified by _match keys_), each _match key_ must be limited in the total contribution it can make to the aggregate.
 This maximum contribution is the _sensitivity_ of the attribution function, and together with the ε, determines the amount of noise required to achieve differential privacy.

+The sensitivity cap that is set for a query will be determined as a parameter to the query.
+Any contribution that exceeds this cap for a single individual will be lost.
+The exact value of what is lost due to this capping will be unknown to all entities involved - the _helper parties_ and the _report collector_.
+For example, a _report collector_ might set a maximum contribution of $100, but would be unaware how many users (if any) exceeded that cap and by how much the cap was exceeded.

+Note that because individual contributions are capped, our protocol also provides _robustness_ against malicious inputs over that cap.
+In addition to provide privacy assurances, the sensitivity cap also limits the amount by which a malicious input can alter a result.

 #### Differentially Private Noise

 The output of each query is a sum per _breakdown key_.
+The contribution from a single user is limited across all breakdown keys, but this contribution can be allocated all to a single _breakdown key_ or distributed across multiple _breakdown keys_.
+Consequently, the sensitivity of the value of each breakdown is determined by the global sensitivity cap.

-Since we have bound the sensitivity of a user’s contribution across all _breakdown keys_, this bound will also hold for their contribution to a particular breakdown sum.
-We will then generate DP random noise in the MPC (the exact distribution is still an open question) using ε and the _sensitivity_ to inform the variance of the noise distribution.
-This noise will be added to the breakdown sum to provide global DP.
-Since a user can contribute to several breakdown sums, we will need to use a distribution compatible with the DP composition theorem (exact distribution TBD).
+Random noise is added to each breakdown, using ε and the _sensitivity_ to inform the variance of the noise distribution.
+Noise will be added to each breakdown sum to provide global DP.
+The exact noise distribution (Laplace, Gauss, ...) and method of application (in-MPC, by helpers, ...) has not yet been determined.
+This needs to consider the effect of the DP composition theorem, especially for multiple queries.

-Note that because individual contributions are capped, our protocol also provides _robustness_ against malicious inputs over that cap.

 ### Differential Privacy Budget Management